 Moving house can be stressful.
 If you’re not used to the quirks of the Netherlands, like tiny streets and vertigo-inducing stairwells, it can become a lot more so.
 Read on for tips and tricks for moving within the Netherlands.

 Whether you’re renting a van and moving yourself or hiring professionals, there are many things to take into account that can mean the difference between a well-oiled machine of movement or a disaster.
 With a little careful planning, you can stay on top of your move.

 If you live in, or you’re moving to one of the old cities like Amsterdam, Haarlem, or Utrecht, there are special cases.
 To move in Amsterdam, for example, isn’t always easy for expats.
-There are small city streets, small stairways, iron hooks on the roof of the buildings, and so on, which – if you aren’t used to – are a challenge.
+There are small city streets, small stairways, iron hooks on the roof of the buildings, and so on.
+If you aren’t used to these things, it can be a challenge.
 The city has some specific needs which take some time to adapt to.

 Preparing for your move in the Netherlands